MikyM0use/iaq_board_BME680/README.md

 As the name suggest this fork was intially created to integrate a BME680 (instead of BME280) using the BSEC framework (so I removed the compiled version of the firmware as requested by the BOSCH license).
 Then I modified a lot of other things.
 Please refer to the original projects for all other details.

-   - light sensor is now a TCS34725.
-   - I'm planning to put a 3.3v regulator on the SGP30 place (the BME680 seems to have some problems with the integrated D1 3.3 V regulator)
+   - I'm planning to put a 3.3v regulator (the BME680 seems to have some problems with the integrated D1 3.3 V regulator)
    - The OLED display format and HA entities are modified accordingly to show the additional parameters (expecially the IAQ) from the BSEC library.
    - LEDs are changed to:
      - LED1 IAQ by BOSCH sensor